Fast facts about pregnancy:

 - broken families & absent fathers

-Even worse than the round about 80 000 babies born to teens, is the fact that half of all pregnancies in South Africa end in abortion.
-25% Of these are performed in the second trimester of pregnancy.
+Even worse than the round about 80 000 babies born to teens per year in SA, is the fact that half of all unwanted pregnancies in South Africa end in abortion.
+25% of these are performed in the second trimester of pregnancy

 Risks of teen pregnancy: